tomwilusz/lord-icon-element/README.md

 ### Modules
 It's recommended to use this library with _module bundler_ tools like __webpack__.
 If you  want use this library without bundler, remember to import modules by path, not by package name.

-### Examples
-For more usage examples visit our repository.